True sustainability pertains to a holistic system that maintains its own capacity by using techniques that allow for continual reuse of resources.

 Building a custom home focused on reaching the highest standard of sustainability requires your construction team to be especially mindful of a variety of green building guidelines, especially when looking to attain LEED, Scottsdale Green Building Program or Net Zero Energy status.

 The new residential chapter of the 2012 International Energy Conservation Code (IECC) is an important directive for Arizona architects, designers, engineers, and custom homebuilders.
-According to the new code, homes should incorporate best practices for added insulation, tighter building and thermal envelopes, improved ventilation ducts, upgraded windows, and increased efficient lighting.
+According to the new code, homes should incorporate best practices for added insulation, tighter building and thermal envelopes, improved ventilation ducts, upgraded windows, and increased efficient lighting, including additional devices like a lighting timer to make sure efficient lighting is also being used in an efficient way.
 Both the Energy Efficient Codes Coalition and the U.S. Department of Energy’s Building Energy Codes Project agreed that the requirements for green building outlined in the new code boost energy savings by 30% over the 2006 IECC.

 Before you consider the new code in greater depth, first determine your desired outcome.
 As you evaluate energy consumption, the highest priority is not simply to install energy saving measures that dampen the amount of energy usage.
 To be truly efficient and raise the bar on sustainability, your green building measures should be focused on preventing the use of energy in the first place.
 This is accomplished by an integrated and comprehensive approach by a knowledgeable and insightful team involving your architect, general contractor, engineers, and design team.